Gerfunky/TinyPixelMapper/docs/README.md

 TODO in wiki ?

 ## Configuration
-The configuration is done in the config_TPM.h settings loaded from the SPIFFS will have a huger priority than what is hardcoded in this file.
-Only use it for initial setup.
+The configuration is done in the config_TPM.h

 ## Where we need help
-We need a real APP.
-Im am getting to the limits of what we can do with TouchOSC.
-OSC will always be available so that its possible to use a midi-keyboard to play with the TinyPixelMapper
+the editor under http://ip.address/edit takes to long to load. a nice fast loading editor is in the works. (old editor not working on ESP32)

+## Credit where credit is due
+We used code sniblets from:
+TODO

 ## Donation Box
 TODO